“No, Alexa.” E-commerce weighs heavily on parcel shipping

 While I remember writing about the e-commerce explosion at least ten years ago, nobody would foretell the dramatic shift of virtually all sales transactions (B2C and B2) due to the Covid-19 pandemic.
 The government recently disclosed that America’s e-commerce boom during the pandemic was even bigger than previously believed.
 In 2020, worldwide sales through e-commerce sales channels such as websites and online marketplaces increased by 43% overall.

-Retailers and shippers relying on last-mile parcel to maintain cash flow need to have access to a diverse carrier and service mix.
-With these capabilities, they can fill their orders without capacity concerns, offer and utilize a range of last-mile services (like same-day and two-day) and reduce shipping costs.
+Retailers and shippers relying on last-mile parcel to maintain cash flow need access to a diverse carrier and service mix.
+With these capabilities, they can fill their orders without capacity concerns, offer and utilize a range of last-mile services (like same-day and two-day), and reduce shipping costs.

 A platform-enabled parcel shipping technology – connected to inventory visibility, demand forecasting, global trade compliance, and advanced fulfillment capabilities – gives retailers greater options to react to these changes, empowering them to support e-commerce and active stores by quickly initiating: